Need Help Choosing?

 Elavon doesn’t have a stellar reputation, but I actually like them.
 Or I should say I’ve come to like them.
 2013 was a year of redeeming qualities for this processing giant.
 That year, Elavon managed to maintain a decent small business marketing approach, which included doing away with their early termination fee and advertising fixed-rate options for increased transparency and consistency.
 Since then they’ve kept this trend going, designing an attractive website and launching a campaign called “3 Big Things” in order to demonstrate to merchants the real cost of processing cards.
 Now, in 2015, they are still performing well.
-In fact, one of our favorite provider, Helcim, uses Elavon to set up accounts.
+In fact, one of our favorite providers, Helcim, uses Elavon to set up accounts.
 If you are thinking about signing on with Elavon, I would highly recommend you do so through Helcim.
 They do an amazing job over there, giving you all the resources that Elavon has to offer in the most cost-effective and predictable package.

 While their marketing is still not perfect – no mention of interchange-plus pricing, for instance – they really are working to gain trust and build a good online reputation as a processor for small businesses and large corporations alike.
 Not many of the really big processors can say that.
 And when I say really big, let me be clear.
 Elavon serves about 1.3 million merchants.
 That is really substantial!

 Elavon (formerly known as NOVA Information Systems) is part of U.S. Bank‘s (U.S. Bancorp‘s) Payment Services division, operating out of Atlanta, Georgia.
 They’ve been in business since 1991, but only under the Elavon name since 2008.
 They are a real end-to-end processor, taking care of all things related to merchant accounts under one roof.
 For big companies especially, this is a real benefit.

 With that said, there are hundreds – if not thousands – of agents and organizations that resell Elavon’s services.
 Some of them I’ve reviewed, but definitely not all.
 They go by different brand names, but at the end of the day, your account is probably being underwritten and boarded under the Elavon platform.
 Costco Wholesale is a big reseller of Elavon’s services.